The Terra Mosaic: Plot

 Earth is named a United Planets protectorate, and the U.P.
 Council names Jacques the planet's acting president.
 Pinnacle Command is taken to Weber's World to stand trial for crimes against humanity.
 At Legion headquarters on Talus, Bounty tries to apprehend Sade and secure the billion-credit bounty on her head, but Sade critically injures her in a shootout.
 The adult Brainiac 5 confirms that Bounty was an alien entity inhabiting Dawnstar.
 Horrified by the continuing agony experienced by Dirk, Circe kills him and herself.
-Privately, Universo and billionaire Leland McCauley take delight in using the war to advance their agendas.
+Privately, Universo and Leland McCauley take delight in using the war to advance their agendas.

 Aftermath

 The SW6 Valor attempts to travel back in time to determine which Legion is the "real" one.
 After his younger counterpart in the 20th century is murdered by Glorith, he replaces him to keep the space-time continuum from collapsing.
 Mere weeks after the liberation of Earth, the planet is destroyed in a disaster reminiscent of the destruction of Krypton in the 20th century.
 Two billion people are killed.
+(Note: The destruction of Krypton is first depicted in Action Comics #1 (June 1938).)
 The surviving 94 cities are reconstituted as New Earth.
 With Reep Daggle (the former Chameleon Boy) serving as adult advisor, the SW6 Legion settles on New Earth, excavating the original Legion Clubhouse and using it once again as their headquarters.
 April Dumaka, Danielle Foccart, and Xao Jin join their ranks as Catspaw, Computo, and Dragonmage.
 A number of the SW6 Legionnaires adopt new code names.
-Meanwhile, Troy Stewart becomes president of New Earth when Jacques Foccart resigns from office and rejoins the adult Legion.
+(Note: Lightning Lad becomes Live Wire, Phantom Girl becomes Apparition, Colossal Boy becomes Leviathan, Sun Boy becomes Inferno, Element Lad becomes Alchemist, Light Lass becomes Gossamer, Laurel Gand becomes Andromeda, Ferro Lad shortens his name to Ferro, and Duo Damsel (the former Triplicate Girl) discovers that her third body is still alive and becomes Triad. – Legion of Super-Heroes vol. 4, #41 (March 1993); Legionnaires #1 (April 1993)) Meanwhile, Troy Stewart becomes president of New Earth when Jacques Foccart resigns from office and rejoins the adult Legion.

 Post-Infinite Crisis

-In the aftermath of the Infinite Crisis miniseries, most of the Legion's original continuity is restored, but the events of the "Five Years Later" era are not.
+In the aftermath of the Infinite Crisis miniseries, most of the Legion's original continuity is restored, (Note: The restoration of the original continuity was confirmed in the "Lightning Saga" and "Superman and the Legion of Super-Heroes" story arcs of 2007 and 2008.) but the events of the "Five Years Later" era are not.
 Thus, the events of "The Terra Mosaic" are apocryphal.
 Despite it, the Legionnaires from the "Five Years Later" era appear briefly when multiple versions of the Legion battle Superboy-Prime, the Time Trapper, and the Legion of Super-Villains.